oktadev/okta-microprofile-graphql-example/README.md

 To generate a JWT access token, go to <https://oidcdebugger.com> and fill out the values for your OIDC application.

-In a shell, store the token in a variable.
+In a shell, store the token in a variable:

 ```bash
 TOKEN=eyJraWQiOiJBX05XeGVXcVdrNG5pUjBFWlJnbWg5X3JJ...